 Background and Expertise:

-Dr. Bruno is an Interim Chair and Assistant Professor of the Department of Community Health Sciences and Co-Director of the fourth year medical student elective, "Health Care in Developing Countries."
+Dr. Bruno is an Assistant Professor of the Department of Community Health Sciences and Co-Director of the fourth year medical student elective, "Health Care in Developing Countries."
 She received her MD degree from the University of Medicine and Dentistry of New Jersey and her Master of Public Health degree in International Health from Harvard University School of Public Health.
 She is board certified in Pediatrics and completed her residency training at Children's National Medical Center in Washington, D.C.

 During her career, Dr. Bruno has served in a number of public health practice positions, including Director of Child Health Services at the Westchester County Department of Health and as Regional Medical Director for Brooklyn for the New York City Health and Hospitals Corporation's Child Health Clinics.
 During her six-year tenure at the Westchester County Department of Health, Dr. Bruno oversaw the Immunization Action Program, the Asthma Initiative, the Perinatal Hepatitis B Program, the Childhood Lead Poisoning Prevention Program, the Newborn Screening Program, and others.
 She also launched a number of health education programs and administered multiple grant programs.
 Dr. Bruno also served two years at the Incarnation Children's Center, an off-site pediatric HIV center affiliated with Columbia University.